On the joint estimation of flow fields and particle properties from Lagrangian data: Interaction of noise and inertia in flow--particle reconstruction

-As before, particle sizes are jointly inferred through the inertial model. \Cref{fig: PDF seeding} shows normalized PDFs of the initial and optimized $d_\mathrm{p}$ values against the ground truth for four representative particle spacings (labels are placed atop each subfigure).
-At low spacings, optimized $d_\mathrm{p}$ values align closely with the true distribution, while at large spacings the optimization fails to converge, reflecting the poor flow states recovered under sparse seeding.
-The Pearson correlation coefficient drops from 0.94 to 0.24 between the smallest and largest spacings.
-As in \cref{fig: joint particle PDFs,fig: cone PDFs}, $d_\mathrm{p}$ is systematically underestimated, consistent with the filtering of slip velocities in the reconstructed flow fields. \Cref{fig: dp error seeding} depicts bias and random errors in $d_\mathrm{p}$ before and after optimization, where bias is the mean error across particles and random error is the standard deviation.
-Initial $d_\mathrm{p}$ values are unbiased, as expected from the random initialization, whereas optimized values show increasing negative bias with larger spacings, again tied to degraded velocity field reconstructions (see \cref{fig: spectra seeding}).
-Random error, however, is sharply reduced under dense seeding, falling from around 5~$\upmu$m at the sparsest condition to 1.5~$\upmu$m at the highest seeding density.
+As before, particle sizes are inferred jointly through the inertial model. \Cref{fig: PDF seeding} shows normalized PDFs of the initial and optimized $d_\mathrm{p}$ values against the ground truth for four representative particle spacings, labeled at the top of each sub-figure.
+At small spacings, the optimized values of $d_\mathrm{p}$ are closely aligned with the true distribution, whereas at large spacings, the optimization fails to converge, reflecting the poor flow fields recovered at sparse seeding conditions.
+The correlation coefficient drops from 0.94 to 0.24 between the smallest and largest spacings.
+As in \cref{fig: joint particle PDFs,fig: cone PDFs}, $d_\mathrm{p}$ is systematically underestimated, consistent with the filtering of slip velocities in the reconstructed flow fields. \Cref{fig: dp error seeding} shows the bias and random error in $d_\mathrm{p}$ before and after optimization, where the bias is the mean error across particles and the random error is its standard deviation.
+As expected from the random initialization, the initial $d_\mathrm{p}$ values are unbiased, whereas the optimized values develop an increasingly negative bias as the particle spacing grows, again reflecting the degradation of the reconstructed velocity field (see \cref{fig: spectra seeding}).
+Random error, by contrast, is sharply reduced with denser seeding, falling from about 5~$\upmu$m in the sparsest case to 1.5~$\upmu$m at the highest seeding density.

-Together, these results underscore once again the dependence of flow and particle observability upon seeding density.
-Denser track data enriches the measurement manifold, providing sufficient information to reconstruct the attractor of the flow, under which both flow states and particle properties become recoverable from Lagrangian data via the coupled governing equations of both phases.
+Taken together, these results show that joint reconstructions with inertial particles depends strongly on seeding density.
+Dense track data provide enough information for the coupled models to accurately recover the carrier flow and particle properties, whereas sparse seeding leaves the inverse problem too poorly constrained for this task, leading to filtered flow fields and degraded particle property estimates.